Lavani: Clothing

-There are also men that dance in Lavani along with the ladies.
-They are called nat (male dancer) usually the kinnars.
-These men dance in support with the lead dancer.
+Men who dance in Lavani along with the women lead dancer are called nat or the kinnars.

 Although the beginnings of Lavani can be traced back to the 1560s, it came into prominence during the later days of the Peshwa rule.
 Several celebrated Marathi Shahir poet-singers, which include Parasharam (1754-1844), Ram Joshi (1762–1812), Anant Fandi (1744-1819), Honaji Bala (1754-1844), Prabhakar (1769-1843), Saganbhau, Lok Shahir Annabhau Sathe (1 August 1920 – 18 July 1969) and Bashir Momin Kavathekar (1 March 1947 – 12 November 2021) has contributed significantly for the development of this genre of music.
 Lokshahir Bashir Momin Kavathekar was a popular choice amongst the famous Lavani Dancers and his compositions had been presented on stage by various artists like Ms. Surekha Punekar, Ms. Sandhya Mane, Ms. Roshan Satarkar and many Tamasha Troupes since the early 1970s.
 His folk songs & Lavani's enthralled the audiences, helped in sustaining popularity of the 'Tamasha' and earned him 'Vithabai Narayangavkar Lifetime Achievement Award' for his lifelong contribution.
 Honaji Bala introduced tabla in place of the traditional dholki.
 He also developed the Baithakichi Lavani, a subgenre, which is presented by the singer in the seated position.

 Satyabhamabai Pandharpurkar and Yamunabai Waikar are the popular present-day exponents of Lavani.

 Shringar Lavani is mostly sung and danced on the stage by a female and written by a male.
 Vithabai Bhau Mang Narayangaonkar, Kantabai Satarkar, Surekha Punekar, Mangala Bansode, Sandhya Mane, Roshan Satarkar are well known artiste presenting Lavani on stage.
 Lavani can also be termed as a romantic song sung by a lady who is waiting for her lover to accept her, who longs for his love.
 Many Lavani dancers are from some castes of Maharashtra like Mahar Kolhati, and Matang.

 Marathi films played an important role in making the Lavani genre accessible to the masses.
 Movies such as Pinjara and Natarang not only attempted to blend traditional music with social messages but also helped portray Lavani in a positive light.